torque59/node.nV/vulns/IDOR.md

 #### Description

 Insecure Direct Object References are a class of vulnerability where users are able to directly access database objects based on their input.
-This commonly manifests itself in application URLs that end in an object identifer, such as ```/profile?id=<user id>```.
-In many cases, the developer does not consider that simplying not giving the user a link to another page does not prevent them from finding it on their own.
+This commonly manifests itself in application URLs that end in an object identifier, such as ```/profile?id=<user id>```.

 In order for this problem to be an *insecure* direct object reference, it should allow the attacker to bypass normal authentication methods.
 For example, a system that stores invoices and allows them to be accessed by ID (```/invoice?id=343243```) would have IDOR vulnerabilities if an attacker could bruteforce ID numbers to view other users' private invoices.

 #### Problem